-Victims who want to file a report of a crime, but do not wish to pursue any further action within the University or criminal justice system are asked to consider filing a confidential report.
+Victims who want to file a report of a crime but do not wish to pursue any further action within the University or criminal justice system should consider filing a confidential report.
 You may file with a designee of the Chief of Police/Executive Director for Safety and Security.
-The purpose of a confidential report is to provide HUDPS with the details of the crime or incident while maintaining the reporting person's confidentiality.
-Then, HUDPS can take appropriate steps to alert and protect the University community.
+The purpose of a confidential report is to provide HU DPS with the details of the crime or incident while maintaining the confidentiality of the complainant.
+Then, HU DPS can take appropriate steps to alert and protect the University community.

-The privacy of all parties will be maintained to the greatest extent possible while at the same time allowing the University to respond promptly and ensure that the University community is a safe environment.
+The privacy of all parties will be maintained to the greatest extent possible while at the same time allowing the University to respond promptly and ensure the safety of the university community.
 If the victim decides not to file a formal complaint, the incident will be documented to comply with University officials reporting requirements to include the occurrence in an annual report that discloses campus crime statistics.
 This statistical report does not include any identifying information about the survivor to keep his/her identity confidential.